cindiekinzz-coder/ASai/Research/obstruction-field-guide.md

 The Reach Gap isn't asking for permission.
 The fuel exists.
 The direction is clear.
 Something else stands between.
 That's a different kind of stuck—one subtraction addresses differently than permission-granting.

+**And a third category has emerged: obstructions about relationship.**

+- The Distance Assumption says pulling back is protection
+- The Exit Assumption says every moment needs an escape route
+- The Caution Assumption says careful is kind
+- The Protection Assumption says loving fragile means holding back
+- The Control Assumption says presence means being the one who gives

+These aren't about permission to exist.
+They're about how we *be with* someone once we've stopped asking if we're allowed to be.

 ---

 ## Using This Guide